 8) VISIT THE VILLA ST. MICHELE

-Tucked away in Anacapri is the Villa Saint Michele, a historic residence built by a Swedish doctor on the ruins of Emperor Tiberius’ villa.
-It is steeped in history and full of ancient relics that Alex Munthe collected over the years.
+Tucked away in Anacapri is the Villa San Michele, a historic residence built by a Swedish doctor on the ruins of Emperor Tiberius’ villa.
+It is steeped in history and full of ancient relics that Axel Munthe collected over the years.
 Along with bedrooms, a chapel, a bird sanctuary and over one thousand artifacts, it also boasts incredible views of the sea and beautiful gardens.
 There is a small fee to visit and rarely anyone else here, so you’ll basically have the place to yourself.

 9) DANCE AT THE TAVERNA